-- 1. Must be recorded by an appropriately credentialed provider on a daily basis or may be documented more frequently based upon patient condition. - 2.
-Shall denote the patient's status, detail of any changes, and the condition of the patient.
+- 1. Must be recorded by an appropriately credentialed provider on a daily basis or may be documented more frequently based upon patient condition, with the exception of hospice patients (see bullet 3 below). - 2.
+Shall denote the patient's status, detail of any changes, and the condition of the patient. - 3.
+For inpatient hospice patients, a physician progress note must be recorded, at a minimum, once a week.
+If a change in plan of care is necessary, such as diagnostic testing or medication orders, this will be communicated to the primary physician for evaluation and ordering.